italomp/Blog-Frontend/README.md

 ## Technologies
-React in front-end adn Firebase in back-end. <br>
+React on the front-end adn Firebase on the back-end. <br>

 ## Author
 Italo Modesto Pereira <br>